pft/sl-apckey25mk2/readme.md

 The left and right arrows + a pad in the same column perform Undo and Redo on a loop.

-Pressing the left arrow + a pad in a column to the left of its column performs Undo All.
+Pressing the left arrow + a pad in a column to the left of its column performs Undo All on a loop.

-Pressing the right arrow + a pad in a column to the right of its column performs Redo All.
+Pressing the right arrow + a pad in a column to the right of its column performs Redo All on a loop.

+I found this to be quite intuitive: undo/redo to the extreme.

+`[◀]` plus the 'global record' on the top left this way acts as a nice shortcut to clear all loops.

 ### Knobs